 Bona fide Florida residents receive a $25,000 exemption for their primary residence under the Homestead Exemption Act.
 While residents still pay property taxes, the assessed value is reduced by $25,000 before the tax is calculated.
 More importantly, the Homestead Exemption limits property tax increases, which is the true value of this exemption.

 The difference between the selling price and the basis of the property is defined as a capital gain.
 The US government imposes a 20% tax on this gain for US residents (assuming the property was owned for more than one year).
+If the gain is greater than $250K, there is an Obamacare surcharge of 3.6%.
 For Foreign Nationals, depending upon the US tax treaty with the buyer’s home country and the structure that they use to hold the property, the tax can range from 20% to 35%.

 For US residents, individuals can exclude up to $250,000 in profit from the sale of a primary home (or $500,000 for married couples), as long as the home was owned and lived in by the individual (or couple) for two out of the last five years.
 If you lived in the home for less than two years, you may be able to exclude a portion of the gain.
 Exceptions are allowed if you sold your house because the location of your job changed, because of health concerns or as a result of other unforeseen circumstances (as defined by the IRS).